-U.S. History A/B 04-103-G-050-11 (A) SOC310/311
+U.S. History A/B

-U.S. History A/B SOC600/601 Individualized U.S. History A/B SOC060/061
+U.S. History A/B Individualized U.S. History A/B

+SOC600/601 SOC060/061

 Students will study political, cultural and social history and understand how that has determined the present.
 Studying key people and events, and American life, will be the basis for understanding connections between diverse peoples.
 Focus will be on the turning points in history and events that have lasting impact on our contemporary lives.
-First semester covers Reconstruction to New Deal.
-Second semester covers WWII to 1975.
-The course will infuse career oriented activities and students will engage in the standards of the lowa Core Curriculum.
+First semester covers Reconstruction to Progressivism.
+Second semester covers WWI to the start of the Cold War.
+Students will engage in the standards of the lowa Core Curriculum.